Arthur Dobbs

-Arthur Dobbs (2 April 1689 – 28 March 1765) was a British colonial official who served as the seventh governor of North Carolina from 1754 until 1764.
+Arthur Dobbs (2 April 1689 – 28 March 1765) was a British Army officer and colonial administrator who served as the governor of North Carolina from 1754 to 1764.

 Early life and career

-Dobbs was born in Ayrshire, Scotland, where his mother had been sent because of political and religious unrest.
+Arthur Dobbs was born in Girvan, Ayrshire where his mother had been sent because of political and religious unrest.
 He was the eldest son of Richard Dobbs of County Antrim, Ireland, who was soon to become Sheriff of Antrim in 1694 and Mary Stewart from Ballintoy.
 The first English ancestor to settle in County Antrim was John Dobbs (his great-great-grandfather), an officer who had arrived in 1596 with Sir Henry Dockwra.
 In 1599 John Dobbs built a home known as Castle Dobbs.
 He married Margaret Dalway and had two sons.

 Dobbs was a neighbour and family friend of Jonathan Swift despite their political differences.
 He served briefly in a dragoon regiment in the British Army, and afterward managed his family estate.
 He was appointed Engineer-in-Chief and Surveyor-General in Ireland by Sir Robert Walpole, supervising the construction of the Irish Parliament House in Dublin, as well as other Irish public buildings.
 He was appointed High Sheriff of Antrim in 1720, and in 1727, was elected Member of Parliament for Carrickfergus, a seat he held until 1760.